St Bartholomew's Primary School Mission Statement:

 What does God say about commitment with attendance and helping each other?

 Demonstrating your strong religious connection is not a measure of your faith, it cannot show how much of a Christian you are.
-The criteria we currently use on the form is simply a practical means to help parents help themselves.
+The criteria used on the form is simply a practical means to help parents help themselves.

 The teachings of Jesus Christ tells us that true belief in Him will cause a person to redirect their life, so God becomes their focus, and as a consequence that person will naturally exhibit "Good Works".
-To do the works (helping and weekly attendance at church) without the focus on God, is a nice thing to do, but dangerous ground when considering what constitutes God's "Salvation" and its alternative.
+To do the works ( i,e. helping and weekly church attendance) without the focus on God, may feel like nice thing to do, but dangerous ground when considering what constitutes God's "Salvation" and its alternative.

 Luke 3:8 "Prove by the way you live that you have repented of your sins and turned to God.
 Don't just say to each other, 'We're safe, for we are descendants of Abraham.'
 That means nothing, for I tell you, God can create children of Abraham from these very stones."

-To simply translate the above verse- with belief in Jesus Christ, we are to prove our faith in what we do.
+To simply translate the above verse- with belief in Jesus Christ, we are to prove our faith with our actions.
 We can't just say "I'm safe, I'm a Christian".
 It means nothing, as there are many that claim to be Christian but never know God.

 How can we know if that statement is the truth?
 We must come to church weekly and learn about Jesus.